RolandTaverner/pacwebadmin/README.md

 - create log dir at /var/log/pacwebadmin
 - create dir for www stuff at /var/www/pacwebadmin
 - copy ./dist/* to /var/www/pacwebadmin
-- create config file at /etc/pacwebadmin.conf
+- create config file at /etc/pacwebadmin/pacwebadmin.conf
+- create users file at /etc/pacwebadmin/users (admin (password admin) and user (password user))
 - create systemd unit at /etc/systemd/system/pacwebadmin.service
 - exec systemctl daemon-reload && systemctl enable pacwebadmin && systemctl start pacwebadmin

 Everything except for executable and systemd unit will be chown'ed to `pacwebadmin:pacwebadmin`.
 By default service will listen on port 5000.
-You can change port at `/etc/pacwebadmin.conf`.
+You can change port at `/etc/pacwebadmin/pacwebadmin.conf`.

 # How to run